Alex-K02/Scraper/README.md

 4. **Parsing HTML Content**:
 It then parses each article’s HTML with the News Please library to extract data like title, publication date, author, and main content.

-5. **Saving Unique Articles**:
+5. **AI-Powered Preference Adjustment**:
+A custom prompt is used to extract key terms that capture the main idea of each article.
+This enables the app to align content more accurately with user preferences by focusing on the most relevant keywords.

+6. **Storing Unique Articles and Keywords**:
-To avoid duplicates, only unique articles are saved after parsing.
+To avoid duplicates, only unique articles and associated keywords are saved after parsing.

-_The list of target **websites** is maintained in a separate configuration file._
+_The list of target **websites** and keywords extraction prompt are maintained in a separate configuration file._

 ## Event Scraper